tristan-schwoerer/recipe_extractor/README.md

 Install it via HACS → Frontend → Custom repositories to get a simple UI for extracting recipes directly from your dashboard.

+## Services

+The integration provides three services for different use cases:

 ### Service: `recipe_extractor.extract`

-Extract a recipe from a URL.
+Extract a recipe from a URL and return the structured data.
+Use this when you want to process the recipe data in automations or scripts.

 **Service Data:**